-74. As regards the cultivation of superior mental faculties, this includes the vation cultivation of the understanding, judgment, and reason.
-The understanding may at first be cultivated, in a certain way, passively also, either underby quoting examples which prove the rules, or, judgment, on the contrary, by discovering rules for parti- reason cular cases.
+74. As regards the cultivation of the superior mental faculties, this includes the cultivation of the understanding, judgment, and reason.
+The understanding may at first be cultivated, in a certain way, passively also, either by quoting examples which prove the rules, or, on the contrary, by discovering rules for particular cases.
 The judgment shows us what use to make of the understanding.
 Understanding is necessary in order that we may understand what we learn or say, and that we may not repeat anything without understanding it.
-How many people hear and read things which the Secondly, the cultiof the superior mental faculties: standing, they do not understand, though they believe them!
+How many people hear and read things which they do not understand, though they believe them!
 Of that kind are both images and real things.